 Coliving is awesome.
 Obviously, we here at WiFi Tribe think so.
 Sharing living space with others is the perfect way to find your family away from home.
 But as people who live and breathe technology, of course we’ll have a set of coliving apps to help us!

-The answer: apps.
+The answer: coliving apps.
 There is an app for everything nowadays.
 Most of them aren’t made specifically for a coliving community, but that doesn’t make them any less helpful in getting and staying organized.
 We use several different apps during our WiFi Tribe chapters, so we thought we’d share our favorites as well as our experiences with them to help your coliving community stay on top of things.

 Communication is key in all relationships – including coliving communities.
 Whether you’re making plans for weekend trips or nightly adventures, organizing birthday parties, planning a workshop or just sharing the newest cool cafe someone found, keeping everyone in touch and up to date is essential for staying connected within and growing as a community.